 Included in this category is not only the knowledge of what someone means when you hear the person speaking in the next room, for instance, but also knowing that the person is there.
 However, according to the Buddhist explanation of the Sautrantikas, you can apprehend such knowledge implicitly when you have bare auditory cognition of their voice.

-The Nyayas (and Vaisheshikas) accept four: in addition to these three, (4) cognition through an analogous example.
+The Nyayas accept four: in addition to these three, (4) comprehension of an analogous example.

 You have never seen a zebra.
 You go to a zoo and see an animal that looks like a mule but has black and white stripes.
 You know what a mule is and, by its analogy, you know that this strange animal is not a mule.
-This is cognition through an analogous example (dpe-nyer ‘jal-ba), accepted by the Nyaya (rigs-can-pa) and Vaisheshika (bye-brag-pa) schools as a valid means of knowing.
+This is cognition of something through comprehension of an analogous example (dpe-nyer ‘jal-ba), accepted by the Nyaya (rigs-can-pa) school as a valid means of knowing.
 You do not exactly know what your object is, but by analogy with other objects that you do know, you can identify what it is not.

 The fat man Devadatta does not eat during the day.
 Because Devadatta is fat and because people must eat in order to be fat and can do so during either the day or the night, you validly know by implication (don-gyis go-ba’i tshad-ma), or disjunctive reasoning, that Devadatta must eat at night.
 Another example is you know someone is in your two-room house, but you do not see the person in the front room.
 By implication or a process of elimination you know they must be in the back one.